 The perfect mix of savory and sweet, delicata squash should definitely be part of your fall and winter menus!
 Although many people think that delicata squash is a vegetable, it’s actually a type of fruit that is related to pumpkins, acorn squash and zucchini.

 The yellow striped skin on delicata squash is thin enough that you don’t have to peel it, and once roasted, you can eat the skin.
 This is actually how the squash received the name delicata squash, for it’s delicate, edible skin.
-The skin surrounds a beautiful yellow flesh inside that is filled with fiber, vitamin A, vitamin C and potassium, making it a nutritious choice!
+The skin surrounds a beautiful yellow flesh inside.

 While not quite as sweet as butternut squash, delicata squash is known for it’s creamy, sweet flavor and how easy it is to cook.
 You can prepare it in the microwave, oven, or air fryer to be served as a side dish, or as part of a recipe.